IUCN Red List: Everything You Need to Know

 This is accomplished via IUCN Species Survival Commission (SSC) Specialist Groups, which are the Red List Authorities accountable for a species, group of species, or particular geographic locales.

-The quantity of species included on the Red List has been rising with time.
-As of 2019, out of 105,000 species studied, about 28,338 are deemed at risk of extinction.
+The number of species included on the Red List has been rising.
+As of 2019, out of 105,000 species studied, about 28,338 are at risk of extinction.

-This is as a result of human activity, especially hunting, overfishing, and land development.
+This results from human activity, especially hunting, overfishing, and land development.

 History of the Red List

-Here is the record of Red List of Threatened species released so far by IUCN:
+Here is the record of the Red List of Threatened Species released so far by IUCN:

 • 1964 Red List of Threatened Plants

-The 1964 IUCN Red List of Threatened Plants made use of the obsolete pre-criteria Red List inspection method.
+The 1964 IUCN Red List of Threatened Plants used the obsolete pre-criteria Red List inspection method.
 Plants documented might not appear in the existing Red List.

-IUCN advises that it is appropriate to review both the online Red List as well as the 1997 plants Red List publication.
+IUCN advises reviewing the online Red List and the 1997 Plants Red List publication as appropriate.

 • 2006 Red List publication